 The year 2022 has been a year of challenges and opportunities for the Sri Lanka Medical Council.
-In the face of a global pandemic and the economic challenges, our healthcare system has been put to the test like never before.
-These demanded resilience, adaptability, and innovation from all healthcare professionals, and as the regulatory body responsible for their oversight, the Sri Lanka Medical Council has been at the forefront of supporting and our medical fraternity.
+In the face of a global pandemic and the economic challenges, our healthcare system has been put to the test before. like never These demanded resilience. adaptability, innovation and healthcare from all professionals. and as the regulatory body responsible for their oversight, the Sri Lanka Medical Council has been at the forefront of supporting and our medical fraternity.

-This annual report reflects the tireless efforts of the Sri Lanka Medical Council in upholding the highest standards of medical education, training, and practice.
+This annual report reflects the tireless efforts of the Sri Lanka Medical Council in upholding the highest standards of medical dental and other healthcare practitioners' education, training, and practice.
 Through our rigorous accreditation processes, we have ensured that medical schools in Sri Lanka maintain the quality of education required to produce competent and compassionate doctors.
 Our role in ensuring the ethical conduct of medical professionals remains paramount.
-We have worked diligently to investigate and address professional misconduct, complaints of upholding the trust and integrity of the medical profession.
+We have worked diligently to investigate and address complaints of professional misconduct, upholding the trust and integrity of the medical profession.
 We have also focused on promoting patient safety and quality of care.